Skip to main content Skip to footer

 Find out more about SWAP.

-This pathway starts with studying for a Higher National Certificate (HNC) in Healthcare Practice, which serves as a stepping stone towards a nursing degree.
+This pathway serves as a stepping stone towards a nursing degree.

-Successful completion of the HNC program may grant you direct entry into the 2nd year of a university nursing course, accelerating your progress towards becoming a registered nurse within NHSScotland.
+Successful completion of the HNC programme may allow direct entry into the 2nd year of a university nursing course.
+It will help accelerate your progress towards becoming a registered nurse within NHSScotland.

-Taking one year to complete, many colleges in Scotland provide the HNC Healthcare practice qualification.
-Colleges that offer the course include:
+Taking one year to complete, many colleges in Scotland provide the HNC Healthcare Practice qualification:

 • North East Scotland College